Miranda (moon): Orbit

-However, the current favoured hypothesis is that they formed via extensional processes at the tops of diapirs, or upwellings of warm ice from within Miranda itself.
-The coronae are surrounded by rings of concentric faults with a similar low-crater count, suggesting they played a role in their formation.
-If the coronae formed through downwelling from a catastrophic disruption, then the concentric faults would present as compressed.
-If they formed through upwelling, such as by diapirism, then they would be extensional tilt blocks, and present extensional features, as current evidence suggests they do.
-The concentric rings would have formed as ice moved away from the heat source.
-The diapirs may have changed the density distribution within Miranda, which could have caused Miranda to reorient itself, similar to a process believed to have occurred at Saturn's geologically active moon Enceladus.
-Evidence suggests the reorientation would have been as extreme as 60 degrees from the sub-Uranian point.
-The positions of all the coronae require a tidal heating pattern consistent with Miranda being solid, and lacking an internal liquid ocean.
-It is believed through computer modelling that Miranda may have an additional corona on the unimaged hemisphere.

 Observation and exploration

 Miranda's apparent magnitude is +16.6, making it invisible to many amateur telescopes.
 Virtually all known information regarding its geology and geography was obtained during the flyby of Uranus made by Voyager 2 on 25 January 1986, The closest approach of Voyager 2 to Miranda was 29000 km—significantly less than the distances to all other Uranian moons.
 Of all the Uranian satellites, Miranda had the most visible surface.
 The discovery team had expected Miranda to resemble Mimas, and found themselves at a loss to explain the moon's unique geography in the 24-hour window before releasing the images to the press.
 In 2017, as part of its Planetary Science Decadal Survey, NASA evaluated the possibility of an orbiter to return to Uranus some time in the 2020s.
 Uranus was the preferred destination over Neptune due to favourable planetary alignments meaning shorter flight times.